 Most airline clubs offer annual or one-time airport lounge memberships that allow entrance to their lounges around the world for members.

 Credit card companies, such as American Express, have also recently begun to open members-only airport lounges around the world.
-Once you have decided on an airport lounge membership, round off your next airport experience by booking with Blacklane PASS, to fast-track immigration and travel efficiently with a VIP Meet & Greet service, which will streamline your arrival or departure.
+Once you have decided on an airport lounge membership, round off your next airport experience by booking an airport concierge service, to fast-track immigration and travel efficiently with a VIP Meet & Greet service, which will streamline your arrival or departure.

 American Airlines Admirals Club lounges – friendly oases around the globe

 American Airlines lounges feature a network of 50 Admiral’s club lounges and 60 partner airline lounges around the world, from Chicago to Paris to Rio de Janeiro.
 Amenities vary somewhat by location but generally include complimentary snacks, house drinks, and personal travel assistance.
 Many clubs also have shower facilities and business centers.
 Members are permitted to bring up to two guests into the lounge with them.

 Membership is 600 USD per year with a 50 USD first-year initiation fee.
 American Airlines offers a 100 USD discount to AAdvantage elite members (their highest status of frequent travelers), who can also gain a one-year membership by trading in 50,000 AAdvantage miles.
 If you don’t fly with American Airlines regularly to warrant a membership, one-day passes are also available at select locations for 59 USD.

 Delta’s Sky Club lounge — the largest single network of lounges